 Through NCATS’ new Trial Innovation Network, Clinical and Translational Science Awards (CTSA) Program-supported investigators are working collaboratively — including with the CTSA Program Trial Innovation Centers (TICs) and Recruitment Innovation Center (RIC), as well as with other NIH Institutes and Centers — to tackle inefficiencies in clinical trials.
 The Trial Innovation Network also is designed to be a national laboratory to study, understand and innovate the processes for conducting multisite studies so that more treatments can reach more patients more quickly.

 For example, network investigators are establishing a harmonized, central institutional review board (IRB) system among the IRBs at Vanderbilt University Medical Center, the University of Utah, and Johns Hopkins University.
 Efforts include developing workflows, processes and resources to harmonize network IRB reviews and to pilot the NIH single IRB policy.
-And, in partnership with the NCATS Streamlined, Multisite, Accelerated Resources for Trials (SMART) IRB team, they will develop metrics to assess the time, costs and resources data required to operationalize an IRB review that uses the SMART IRB Authorization Agreement.
+And, in partnership with the NCATS Streamlined, Multisite, Accelerated Resources for Trials (SMART) IRB team, they will develop metrics to assess the time, costs and resources data required to operationalize an IRB review that uses the SMART IRB Authorization Agreement (PDF - 449KB).

 Network investigators are also developing a Standard Agreement System for contracting for network trials and studies.
 Their work includes guidance for using the Federal Demonstration Partnership Clinical Trials Subaward Agreement (FDP-CTSA) and metrics to capture data on the impact of this harmonized template for contracts.